- Right of appeal

 - Are the matters raised capable of engaging human rights?

 - Does the human rights claim have any prospects of success?

 The Home Office view is that refusal of visit visas will not generally raise human rights issues.
 It is only where the visit is between a spouse or other life partner or a parent and a minor child that the Home Office considers human rights might be engaged, and even then if visits can be conducted in another country then human rights are supposedly not engaged.

-This is very strongly arguably an excessively narrow view of human rights that is not consistent with case law and particularly the Mostafa case, so you should not necessarily accept the Home Office view.
+The Home Office’s guidance adopts an excessively narrow view of human rights that is not consistent with case law, particularly the cases of Mostafa and Baihinga, so you should not necessarily accept the department’s view.
 It is not for the Home Office to determine whether you have a right of appeal or not, so if you think you can potentially succeed you can lodge an appeal anyway irrespective of what the Home Office thinks and then try to persuade the tribunal that human rights are engaged and that you have a right of appeal.

 What sorts of visits might pass the test?